 But it’s also critical to make your articles or site viewable to a wider audience.

 With more companies expanding internationally, it’s imperative to adapt your writing to these new audiences.
-This will result in an increase of international traffic, as well as overall traffic.
+This will result in an increase in international traffic, as well as overall traffic.

 Here’s how to make this happen.